-- 121. First Year French I (5).
-Pr., EH 101 recommended. - 122.
-First Year French II (5).
-Pr., FL 121. - 123.
-First Year French III (5).
-Pr., FL 122. - 221.
-Second Year French I (5).
-Pr., FL 123 or equivalent. - 222.
-Second Year French II (5).
-Pr., FL 221 or equivalent. - 223.
-Second Year French III (5).
-Pr., FL 222 or equivalent. - 302.
-Studies in French Literature in Translation (5).
+121. First Year French I (5).

+Training in the four language skills (aural comprehension, speaking, reading, writing) and a study of the grammar underlying the mastered corpus.
+Emphasis on aural-oral practice.

+122. First Year French II (5).
+Pr., FL 121 or equivalent.
+A continuation of FL 121.
+The emphasis shifts progressively to reading and writing.

+123. First Year French III (5).
+Pr., FL 122 or equivalent.

+A continuation of FL 122.
+Completion of the study of the grammatical core of French.
+Emphasis on the acquisition of vocabulary through reading and composition.

+221. Second Year French I (5).
+Pr., FL 123 or equivalent.

+An introduction to French writers and authors.
+Works of moderate difficulty from classical and contemporary writers are read.
+Practice in speaking and writing continues.
+The grammar is reviewed.

+222. Second Year French II (5).
+Pr., FL 221 or equivalent.
+A continuation of FL 221.
+Analysis of texts increases in depth.
+Practice in oral and written exposes.

+223. Second Year French III (5).
+Pr., FL 222 or equivalent.
+A continuation of FL 222.
+Longe exposes are required.
+Introduction to stylistics begins.
+Study of advanced grammar.

+- 302. Studies in French Literature in Translation (5).
 Pr., EH 102.
-Focus will be announced at each scheduling of the course.
+Focus will be announced at each scheduling of the course. - 321 322.
+Advanced Independent Study in Foreign Language: (French) (1-5).
+Pr., FL 223 or equivalent and consent of instructor.
+Guided independent reading and/or research in selected areas of foreign language, literature or culture.